-The ability of the Company to continue as a going concern is principally dependent on the Company to increase cashflow from existing businesses, managing cashflow in line with available funds and the ability of the Company to draw down on the convertible note facility.
-These conditions indicates uncertinty that may cast doubt about the ability of the Company to continue as a going concern.
+The ability of the Company to continue as a going concern is principally dependent on the Company to increase cashflow from existing businesses, managing cashflow in line with available funds and raising additional capital.
+These conditions indicates uncertainty that may cast doubt about the ability of the Company to continue as a going concern.
 In the event the above matters are not achieved, the Company will be required to raise funds for working capital from debt or equity sources.